babelouest/glewlwyd/docs/OIDC.md

 server supports "plain".
 ```

+## Tokens Introspection (RFC 7662) and Revocation (RFC 7009)

+**IMPORTANT NOTICE!**

+Glewlwyd access tokens are [JWTs](https://tools.ietf.org/html/rfc7519), the original way for resource services to check if an access token is valid and reliable is to check its signature and its expiration date.
+Token introspection and revocation have been introduced in Glewlwyd, but if the resource service doesn't use the introspection endpoint, it will miss an inactive token and still consider it valid.

+The endpoints `/userinfo`, `/introspect` and `/revoke` when they are given an access token to authenticate will check if the token is revoked or not.

+### Allow tokens introspection and invocation

+Enable this feature if you want your oauth2 instance to enable endpoints `/introspect` and `/revoke`.

+### Allow for the token client

+Enable this feature if your want to allow clients to use endpoints `/introspect` and `/revoke` using their client_id and secret as HTTP Basic Auth.
+The clients will be allowed to introspect and revoke only the tokens that were issued for them.

+### Required scopes in the access token

+Add on or more scopes if you want to allow to use endpoints `/introspect` and `/revoke` using valid access tokens to authenticate the requests.
+The access tokens must have the scopes required in their payload to be valid.

 ## Client secret vs password

 When you add or edit a client in Glewlwyd, you can set a `client secret` or a `password`.
 Both can be used to authenticate confidential clients.